MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

                             .Build();
 ```

+The underlying mechanism begins with MSAL opening the system browser to the login page and listening on the redirect URI for requests.
+After the user authenticates, the browser navigates to the redirect URI with the authentication code, which MSAL intercepts and retrieves.

-Note: If you configure `http://localhost`, internally MSAL will find a random open port and use it.
+If you configure `http://localhost`, internally MSAL will find a random open port and use it.
+HTTPS URI cannot be used because `http://localhost:443` is reserved and MSAL is unable to listen on it.
+According to the specifications, HTTP URI schemes are acceptable because the redirect never leaves the device.
+See [Localhost exceptions](/azure/active-directory/develop/reply-url#localhost-exceptions).

-## Integration with Windows Broker
+## Integration with Windows broker

 WAM - Windows Authentication Manager is a Windows component that can provide additional context to the authentication session.
 It is mandatory to use WAM for certain Conditional Access scenarios.